pedrobenedicte/segmented-proc/documentation/README.md

 In order to generate the final document use make.

--doc			Sections of the final document.
+* doc: Sections of the final document.
--fig			Figures and images of the final document.
+* fig: Figures and images of the final document.